vplesko/OrbLang/docs/index.md

 Ultimately, Orb is about control.
 You are in control of your code, its writing, compilation, and execution.
 Orb offers you a powerful set of tools for the job, but leaves all the decision-making to you.

-When you are ready, click on the right-arrow to start learning Orb.
+When you are ready, click on the right arrow to start learning Orb.